carpentries/instructor-training/_episodes/01-welcome.md

 >
 > **Why are you taking this course?
 What goals do you have for today and tomorrow?**
 >
-> If time permits, the trainer may have you discuss these answers in small groups
+> If time permits, the Trainer may have you discuss these answers in small groups
 > (in breakout rooms if online), or all together as a group.
 {: .challenge}

 To make sure everyone has the
-same context, we'll give a brief overview of the Carpentries organization before starting the training.
+same context, we'll give a brief overview of The Carpentries organization before starting the training.

-## A Brief Overview of the Carpentries
+## A Brief Overview of The Carpentries

-Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Programs of the Carpentries.
+Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Programs of The Carpentries.
 Together, they comprise communities of volunteer researchers, educators, and more who develop lessons and teach intensive one to two day workshops on basic computing and data skills for researchers.